-(Mark On ne) [X] Annual Report Pursuant to Section 13 or 15(d) or of The Securities Exchange Act of 1934 For the fiscal year ended December 31, 2019 OR [] Transition Report Pursuant to Section 13 or 15(c d) of the Securities Exchange Act of 1934 For the Transition Period fromto Commission File No. 001-36868 sunworks UNWORKS, INC. me of registrant as specified in its charter) DELAWARE (State or other jurisdiction of incorporation or organization) 01-0592299 (I.R.S.
-Employer Identification No.) 1030 Winding Creek Road, Suite 100 Roseville, CA (Address of principal executive office) 95678 (Zip Code) Socurities Registrant's telep registered pursuant to Section 12(b) of the Act: hone number, including area code (916) 4 109-6900 SUNW The NASDAO Stock Market I I C Ommon Stock, Par Value \$0.001 (Title of class) (Trading Symbol(s)) The NASDAQ Stock Market LLC (Name of exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: NO NE Ind icate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [] No [X] Ind icate by check mark if the registrant is not required to file reports pursuant to Section 13 or S ection 15(d) of the Act.
-Yes [] No [X] 1934 durin icate by check mark whether the registrant (1) has ng the preceding 12 months (or for such shorter perints for the past 90 days.
-Yes [X] No [] icate by check mark whether the registrant has fi period).
-Yes [X] No [] led the interactive data exhibits required d to be filed during the past 12 months (or shorter an emergi icate by check mark whether the registrant is a larg ng growth company.
-See the definitions of "large in Rule 12b-2 of the Exchange Act. elerated filer [] erated filer [X] Smaller r ted filer [] eporting company [X] g growth company [] If a n emerging growth company, indicate by check ma rk if the registrant has elected not to use the he extended transition period for complying with an new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []
+(Mark On ne) [X] Annual Report Pursuant to Section 13 or 15 (d) of The Securities Exchange Act of 1934 For the fiscal year ended December 31, 20 20 OR [] Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Ac et of 1934 For the Transition Period from to Commission File No. 001-3686 8 sunworks (Exa SUNWORKS, INC DELAWARE 01-0592299 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2270 Douglas Blvd, Suite #216 Roseville, CA (Address of principal executive office)) 95661 (Zip Code) relephone number, including area co Securities registered pursuant to Section 12(b) of the Act - ()13) :65 350 The NASDAO Stock Maybot LLC Common Stock, Par Value \$0.001 (Title of class) SUNW (Trading Symbol(s)) The NASDAQ Stock Market LLC (Name of exchange on which registered) Securities registered pursuant to Section 12(g) of the Act : NONE Ind icate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X] Ind icate by check mark if the registrant is not requ ired to file reports pursuant to Section on 13 or Section 15(d) of the Act.
+Yes [] No [X] 1934 durin filed by Section 13 or 15(d) of the Securities Exchange Act of red to file such reports), and, (2) has been subject to such filing icate by check mark whether the registrant h period).
+Yes [X] No [] as filed the interactive data exhibit s required to be filed during the past 12 months (or shorter an emergi ed filer, a non-accelerated filer, smaller reporting company, or I filer," "smaller reporting company," and "emerging growth elerated filer [] Accelerated filer [] TNOII-accel erated filer [X] Smaller reporting company [X] Emerging growth company [] n emerging growth company, indicate by checl rised financial accounting standards provided p ot to use the extended transition period for complying with any ange Act. []